It does feel like anger is such a strong emotion and the hardest to control, doesn’t it?

 No matter which scenario you pick, the bottom line remains the same across – the struggle with anger is the struggle with being equanimous.

-When we feel intolerant to the moment’s reality – something we don’t want happens, or something we want doesn’t happen – we get angry (if our response is Flight).
+When we feel intolerant to the moment’s reality – something we don’t want to happen, or something we want doesn’t happen – we get angry (if our response is Flight).

 Now you need to observe yourself – what are you intolerant about that makes you angry?